GLauture02/Privacy-Policy/README.md

 We do not sell or share your personal information with third parties for marketing.
 We may share limited data with:
-Service providers (such as Firebase) to support app functionality Legal authorities if required by law
+Service providers (such as Firebase, or Twilio) to support app functionality Legal authorities if required by law